Sex, Teens, and Everything in Between

 Dr. Adam: Almost exhibitionistic.

 Shafia: Yes, for sure.
-And then there’s hookup culture just probative.
-So what’s overestimated is how many kids are actually hooking up.
-Hookup culture is pervasive everywhere and that is the notion that, yes most people are hooking up.
-All they want is this impersonal sexual gratification experiences and this is the way to go and sort of glorified and it’s more about performance and conquest about sex experience and connection.
+And then there’s hookup culture, which is pervasive everywhere, and that is the notion that, yes, most people are hooking up.
+All they want is this impersonal sexual gratification experience, and this is the way to go, and it’s sort of glorified, and it’s more about performance and conquest than sex experience and connection.
 People ultimately overestimate how many kids are actually participating in hooking up within this hookup culture.
 So that’s one.
-And the other one is they know what good sex is is.
-And I think this one as parents is we really need to offer an alternative understanding of what good sex is or I should say good sexual activity.
-Because majority of people when they hear the word sex they think of something very specific and narrow that has to do with something general intercourse.
+And the other one is they know what good sex is.
+And I think this one, as parents, is we really need to offer an alternative understanding of what good sex is, or I should say good sexual activity.
+Because majority of people when they hear the word "sex," they think of something very specific and narrow that has to do with something like general intercourse.
 And I’m really talking about sexual activity and what positive sexual activity is.
-And the misconception there they think it’s just about getting off, it’s just about how many people you can hook up with.
-There’s a new term now that by concerning to me is body count which is their sexual history, who are they hooking up with, who they are not.
+And the misconception there, they think it’s just about getting off, it’s just about how many people you can hook up with.
+There’s a new term now that is concerning to me is "body count," which is their sexual history, who are they hooking up with, who they are not.

 Dr. Adam: Exactly.
-How many people is killed.
+How many people one has killed.

 Dr. Adam: You know, I am just thinking about what you’re up against at times as a sex educator for teens.
-There are terms that are mention like body count for example and music versus the idea of making a transactional approach, so many songs.
+There are terms that are mentioned like "body count," for example, and music versus the idea of making a transactional approach, so many songs.
 It seems like there is no other type.
-I was just remembering back in our youth for example, like a total eclipse of the heart, that’s a song you’re not gonna hear that these days, at all.
-I’m just thinking about how do you sell the idea of relational sex when there’s so many reps of music and percussions that are coming into their psyches, no it’s actually body count.
-No it’s actually performance that matters.
-Whatever will get you up the sexual chain that matters.
-How do you sell the spiritual aspects of human connection.
+I was just remembering back in our youth, for example, like "Total Eclipse of the Heart."
+That’s a song you’re not going to hear today, at all.
+I’m just thinking about how do you sell the idea of relational sex when there’s so many lyrics of music and perceptions that are coming into their psyches, "No, it’s actually body count.
+No, it’s actually performance that matters.
+Whatever will get you up the sexual chain that matters."
+How do you sell the spiritual aspects of human connection?

-Shafia: I mean ultimately, I have to say, we are it’s interesting and this is where the counter-narrative is so important and we want to teach kids to be filter and not sponges.
+Shafia: I mean ultimately, I have to say, for us it’s interesting and this is where the counter-narrative is so important and we want to teach kids to be filters and not sponges.
 We want to give them the tools to actually deconstruct what they see in the media.
 Think about it critically without criticizing.
 Because we don’t want them to alienate them or isolate them from us.
 We want to stay connected.
-Remember we are role modeling but then we are hoping that they are gonna emulate and gonna seek in their own relationship.
+Remember we are role modeling but then we are hoping that they are going to emulate and are going to seek in their own relationship.
 Where we need to respect their emerging independence and independent thinking but then also be the parents.
-Because they got plenty of friends, they don’t need more friends but parents.
-And if no one is gonna create this counter narrative for them who is?
-And so as parents that is sort of an opportunity to step in to say and to wonder, to be curious and to actually allow kids to be experts in their own experience.
+Because they got plenty of friends, they don’t need more friends, they need parents.
+And if no one is going to create this counter-narrative for them, who is?
+And so as parents, that is sort of an opportunity to step in to say and to wonder, to be curious, and to actually allow kids to be experts in their own experience.
 And then to ask questions that will help them think about and then reflect upon it in a way that empowers them to make these conclusions for themselves versus us trying to impose it on them.
 So really what you’re really trying to do is to help them think about these things by asking strategic questions and by providing them with information and then allowing them to be the expert in their own experience, to educate on some things and engage in those reciprocal dialogues that will help them understand that there are alternative options.
-When we do electronic journals in my class, before they were written journals but you know times have changed.
-And in these journals I can say that thousands, thousands of kids that I talked and I've worked with over twenty five years, I have not come across a journal of a kid, no matter what the gender, no matter what the demographic has not identified longing for connection first and foremost.
+When we do electronic journals in my class—before they were written journals, but you know, times have changed—and in these journals, I can say that thousands, thousands of kids that I have talked and I've worked with over twenty-five years, I have not come across a journal of a kid, no matter what the gender, no matter what the demographic, who has not identified longing for connection first and foremost.
 Or that’s what they are seeking, they want a sense of belonging.
-A sense of belonging whether it’s in relationship with another person, within your family, within your smaller communities, the greater community that you live in. a sense of belonging is people honoring your truth and who you are authentically versus like fitting in where you strategically change yourself to be accepted by this greater majority to fit in whatever it is you are trying to do.
+A sense of belonging whether it’s in relationship with another person, within your family, within your smaller communities, the greater community that you live in.
+A sense of belonging is people honoring your truth and who you are authentically versus like "fitting in," where you strategically change yourself to be accepted by this greater majority to fit in whatever it is you are trying to do.
 And so they long for connection and a sense of belonging.
 And that is something I think we underestimate.

 Dr. Adam: That is so profound.
 And so consistent with everything I have studied.
-As to how are we as a social creature because social creatures really need connection.
-And our brains haven’t evolved so much that we become the eyes.
+As to how we are a social creature because social creatures really need connection.
+And our brains haven’t evolved so much that we become "I-It".
 We are actually meant to connect by the music like science, what media messages or what they see on porn.
 We are meant to connect.
-And the fact that you see that consistently that in the journals that the total eclipse of the heart still relevant.
-Musically at least in their psyches and haven’t heard the song.
-That’s really going to.
-Oh by the way, I’m just going to repeat something that you said because I love it so much.
-That we are looking them into making them into filters not sponges.
+And the fact that you see that consistently that in the journals that the "Total Eclipse of the Heart" still relevant.
+Musically at least in their psyches and they may not have heard the song.
+That’s really going to—oh by the way, I’m just going to repeat something that you said because I love it so much.
+That we are looking to turn them into filters, not sponges.
 That is so profound, so just on point.
-And I love the idea of being curious about the child experience almost like visiting a foreign land as an anthropologist saying, hey let me get to know you.
-Let me get to know the land, tell me you’re the expert on the land where you live.
+And I love the idea of being curious about the child experience, almost like visiting a foreign land as an anthropologist, saying, "Hey, let me get to know you.
+Let me get to know the land.
+Tell me, you’re the expert on the land where you live."
 That’s what I am getting from you.

-Dr. Adam: Exactly, that really could increase knowledge that is unlikely outcome.
-What you are speaking to what’s the old action of people don’t care how much you know until you know how much you care.
-You said it so much better and so much more, it was just a more attention to how I feel over what I do.
-I almost feel this jerk in my tummy coz I remembering as an intern a huge mistake I made.
-I was working in somebody in again and he and I working doing very well and he was on probation, we were really establishing a nice therapeutic on he came to a group meeting.
-And he pounded on the door really hard.
-And I went out and I said, please knock again and knock gently.
+Dr. Adam: Exactly, that really could increase knowledge that is the unlikely outcome.
+What you are speaking to is what’s the old adage: "People don’t care how much you know until they know how much you care."
+You said it so much better and so much more.
+It was just, "A more attention to how I feel over what I do."
+I almost feel this jerk in my tummy 'cuz I am remembering as an intern a huge mistake I made.
+I was working with somebody and he and I were doing very well, and he was on probation.
+We were really establishing a nice therapeutic bond.
+He came to a group meeting and he pounded on the door really hard.
+And I went out and I said, "Please knock again and knock gently."
 What I did was technically correct.
-But what I missed and only knew years later I wish I could have corrected it, even with the conversation with him I didn’t have the inside reviewer at the time.
-But I share this in hopes that people will recognize within themselves this mistake.
-I lost therapeutic bond at that moment.
-He was knocking with exuberance for being there and I missed it.
+But what I missed—and only knew years later, I wish I could have corrected it, even with the conversation with him, I didn’t have the inside view at the time, but I share this in hopes that people will recognize within themselves this mistake—I lost the therapeutic bond at that moment.
+He was knocking with exuberance for being there, and I missed it.
 So yeah, it changed the course of our relationship.
-That I missed that wish I could go back in time and redo that.
-I did technically according to the playbook correcting.
+That I missed that.
+I wish I could go back in time and redo that.
+I did technically, according to the playbook, the correct thing.
 I am correcting his behavior, but I missed out on the emotional part.

-Shafia: But then your intuition close you in to that learning right?
-So I think to when we also encourage our kids to this ourselves are more intuitive how we parent are more intuitive about our relationship, that we pick up on this nuisance they are so essential and important.
-Because a lot of the time we should focus on how should we be doing and how we should be doing it or like parenting but you should be just looking at the book but you are not actually looking at your kid.
-And that really has to be combination, right?
+Shafia: But then your intuition keyed you in to that learning, right?
+So I think too, when we also encourage our kids to listen to ourselves, we're more intuitive, how we parent, we’re more intuitive about our relationship, that we pick up on this nuance.
+They are so essential and important.
+Because a lot of the time we should focus on how should we be doing and how we should be doing it, or like parenting, but you should be just looking at the book, but you are not actually looking at your kid.
+And that really has to be a combination, right?

-Dr. Adam: Yeah, the shoe must fit but we don’t try to make the foot fit the shoe.
+Dr. Adam: Yeah, the shoe must fit, but we don’t try to make the foot fit the shoe.
 So I am totally with you.
-So let’s go into porn, it’s so readily available but can be overwhelming quite literally can be in a children psyches and can harm healthy sexual development.
-What can parents do to reduce the harm porn may cause.
+So let’s go into porn.
+It’s so readily available, but can be overwhelming, quite literally can be in a child’s psyche and can harm healthy sexual development.
+What can parents do to reduce the harm porn may cause?

-Dr. Adam: it’s interesting in my literature review porn induce erectile dysfunction was discredit as an idea in my clinical practice.
-I've seen so many young man who are unable to have sex due to the fact that they are so used to the feel of their hand or have these sexual fantasies that are based on someone else’s fantasy as you just said.
-Or that they are anxious about performance for host of reasons that they are not gonna measure up.
-Quote literally and figuratively to the images they have seen.
+Dr. Adam: It’s interesting, in my literature review, porn-induced erectile dysfunction was discredited as an idea.
+In my clinical practice, I've seen so many young men who are unable to have sex due to the fact that they are so used to the feel of their hand or have these sexual fantasies that are based on someone else’s fantasy, as you just said.
+Or that they are anxious about performance for a host of reasons, that they are not going to measure up, quote, literally and figuratively, to the images they have seen.
 So I have seen a deleterious effect of long-term porn engagement that is too much.
-I think there’s probably to a point a just right amount probably varies to individual to individual depending on how susceptible they are to host of things.
-But I like your idea of you imply that there’s a right amount perhaps and there’s too much.
+I think there’s probably to a point a just-right amount, probably varies from individual to individual, depending on how susceptible they are to a host of things.
+But I like your idea that you imply that there’s a right amount perhaps and there’s too much.

 Shafia: Yes, and I don’t know if I ever say that there’s a right amount because it is actually illegal to show young people and to encourage them to see sexually explicit images.
-You know for me it is sort of the same approach when it comes to substitute education.
+You know, for me it is sort of the same approach when it comes to substance education.
 Like you want to take a more productive approach.
 It is important for kids to understand that it is illegal for them to watch pornography under the ages of 18.
 And there are some real reasons for that.
 And they should understand what those are.
 That they should be informed in their decision making.
-And that as adults we have an understanding that it is pervasive and that it is out there.
-That they may be compelled to watch it and a lot of times in their privacy and we don’t have control over that.
-And so what is the information that we can provide them with so that they can make decisions for themselves.
-That it will be in the interest of their overall health and well-being.
-And so I think that’s really the important piece that I have kids come into my office who will say, who I worked with workshops and in different parts of the country they are so compelled.
-This is weighing on kids mind because to approach me and say, my penis is broken I don’t know what’s going on.
-I am scared and I can’t do this, I can’t do that.
-Within this culture that really rewards hyper-masculinity to talk to your teacher about something like that as a young man who is struggling takes a lot of indicative of how much this weighs on them.
-And how concerned they can be around these sort of thing and I get a lot of anonymous questions too like what is too much?
+And that as adults, we have an understanding that it is pervasive and that it is out there.
+That they may be compelled to watch it, and a lot of times in their privacy, and we don’t have control over that.
+And so what is the information that we can provide them with so that they can make decisions for themselves, that it will be in the interest of their overall health and well-being.
+And so I think that’s really the important piece that I have kids come into my office who will say—who I worked with workshops and in different parts of the country—they are so compelled.
+This is weighing on kids' minds because to approach me and say, "My penis is broken, I don’t know what’s going on.
+I am scared and I can’t do this, I can’t do that."
+Within this culture that really rewards hyper-masculinity, to talk to your teacher about something like that as a young man who is struggling takes a lot of courage, indicative of how much this weighs on them.
+And how concerned they can be around these sort of thing, and I get a lot of anonymous questions too, like, "What is too much?
 How do I know when it is too much?
-How do I know when I am harming myself?
+How do I know when I am harming myself?"
 And that is such an individual thing.
 And so kids really need this to have ongoing conversations about health in general.
-And how things are going but also not just have a one porn conversation but to check in from time to time.
+And how things are going, but also not just have a one porn conversation but to check in from time to time.
 The other thing that people are surprised by is that sometimes more young girls are coming across pornography.
 Young women are watching porn.
-Typically and it is very gendered binary thing and typically girls are watching it for other reasons to see how they should be responding in a sexual encounter because they are not because they are not actually experiencing pleasures in a way that they think they should be.
+Typically, and it is very gendered binary thing, and typically girls are watching it for other reasons: to see how they should be responding in a sexual encounter because they are not because they are not actually experiencing pleasures in a way that they think they should be.
 And it should be more exaggerated.
 And so they are looking to see how they should act.
-Or they are doing research to try and understand what boys want and what boys please them and use that as a yard stick for their own pleasure.
-There’s a lot of different reason some of them are actually using it for their own sexuality.
+Or they are doing research to try and understand what boys want and what will please them and use that as a yard stick for their own pleasure.
+There’s a lot of different reasons.
+Some of them are actually using it for their own sexuality.
 Some of them are also self-pleasuring at the same time.
-Sometimes I hear about boys will say that their partners who identifies who are female will say things that are similar to what they see in porn and get completely overwhelmed and suddenly will lose their capacity to experience pleasure, erectile dysfunction, those sorts of thing.
+Sometimes I hear about boys who will say that their partners who identify as female will say things that are similar to what they see in porn and they get completely overwhelmed and suddenly will lose their capacity to experience pleasure, erectile dysfunction, those sorts of things.
 Because they are so overwhelmed, it is just a lot.
-And suddenly they feel like, wait I am expected to be performing like what I see on pornographies, so it is complicated.
-There’s a lot to it I think as parents we just have to help our kids understand that we are aware, that it is there and provide them with the information they need and encouragement that they may need to make healthy decisions for themselves.
-And give them alternatives, kids these days, kids are so floored by the concept that they can actually use their own imagination when it comes to sexual fantasy.
-So ultimately it is developmentally appropriate for teenagers to explore their sexuality for themselves or other people as long as it is consensual, as long as it is in terms and there is sexual autonomy being practiced on both sides.
-And so kids need to understand too that it is a part of that sexual fantasies are normal thing when it comes to the teen years.
-And it is ok to have a sexual fantasy as long as you don’t act on it in a non-consensual way.
+And suddenly they feel like, "Wait, I am expected to be performing like what I see on pornography."
+So it is complicated.
+There’s a lot to it.
+I think as parents, we just have to help our kids understand that we are aware, that it is there, and provide them with the information they need and encouragement that they may need to make healthy decisions for themselves.
+And give them alternatives.
+Kids these days, kids are so shocked by the concept that they can actually use their own imagination when it comes to sexual fantasy.
+So ultimately, it is developmentally appropriate for teenagers to explore their sexuality for themselves or other people, as long as it is consensual, as long as it is in good terms, and there is sexual autonomy being practiced on both sides.
+And so kids need to understand too that it is a part of that sexual fantasies are a normal thing when it comes to the teen years.
+And it is okay to have a sexual fantasy as long as you don’t act on it in a non-consensual way.
 And kids need permission for that sometimes.
-Because there is this culture that is telling them, porn, porn, porn and everything else which is also someone else’s imagination.
-Its not the wrong.
-And so you know you need to understand that it is actually a normal healthy part of sexuality.
+Because there is this culture that is telling them, "Porn, porn, porn," and everything else, which is also someone else’s imagination.
+It's not the right one.
+And so, you know, you need to understand that it is actually a normal, healthy part of sexuality.
 We are a part of this.
-We tend to focus on porn, there are plenty of sexually explicit objectified, dehumanized representation of sexuality in mainstream media all the time.
+We tend to focus on porn.
+There are plenty of sexually explicit, objectified, dehumanized representation of sexuality in mainstream media all the time.

 Dr. Adam: Can you give some really good examples?

-Dr. Adam: Yeah and that prefundamental development you’re describing and just having more flex around the sun and life is so crucial and I think that to my earlier question about how much things they know versus how much they actually know is really dependent on how many trips around the sun and their pre-frontal and either one is really as online as one would like.
-And if these runs are fire together do wire together and I’m really geeking out here with that’s how I think.
-And when they wire together early for example learning that platinum method what a great thing.
-When they wire together watching porn with objectivation then what a bad thing.
-And that would require a lot of effort to untangle overtime in which a lot of people should come see like me to help them in that pursuit of a more relational experience in life which is what we all hunger for to begin with just as you said.
-What I go with an idea of connection and you mentioned that your work isn’t just about consent but really about love and connection.
+Dr. Adam: Yeah, and that pre-frontal development you’re describing and just having more life around the sun and life is so crucial, and I think that to my earlier question about how much things they know versus how much they actually know is really dependent on how many trips around the sun and their pre-frontal and either one is really as online as one would like.
+And if these neurons are fired together, they do wire together, and I’m really geeking out here with that’s how I think.
+And when they wire together early, for example, learning that platinum method, what a great thing.
+When they wire together watching porn with objectivation, then what a bad thing.
+And that would require a lot of effort to untangle over time, in which a lot of people should come see like me to help them in that pursuit of a more relational experience in life, which is what we all hunger for to begin with, just as you said.
+What I go with is an idea of connection, and you mentioned that your work isn’t just about consent, but really about love and connection.
 What are your favorite ideas about cultivating love and connection?

-Shafia: Well and you know, again this is the piece that I think is really more important.
-That we tend to underestimate how much kids want to understand and know about caring-loving relationships and about romance.
-Not in the way that’s cheesy, not in the way that is sort of sarcastic and making fun but truly intimate and that caring loving relationship are in many ways the foundation of what keeps us well in our well-being.
+Shafia: Well, and you know, again, this is the piece that I think is really more important.
+That we tend to underestimate how much kids want to understand and know about caring, loving relationships and about romance.
+Not in the way that’s cheesy, not in the way that is sort of sarcastic and making fun, but truly intimate and that caring, loving relationship are in many ways the foundation of what keeps us well in our well-being.
 That keeps us connected to the world, that keeps us mentally healthy, emotionally healthy, physically healthy.
-I mean we know this.
+I mean, we know this.
 There’s decades of research that proves it.
 That the quality of our relationships determine the quality of our lives.
-And you know love is such an important aspect of our existence as human beings and place into that sense of belonging within ourselves.
-You know self-love is huge.
+And you know, love is such an important aspect of our existence as human beings and it plays into that sense of belonging within ourselves.
+You know, self-love is huge.
 And such an important thing to cultivate and help young people cultivate within themselves.
 So that no matter where you are, you feel a sense of belonging because you love yourself.
-And so there’s a variety of ways I think that is important to put love in front of kids.
+And so there’s a variety of ways.
+I think that is important to put love in front of kids.
 Not only that sounds love and how we take care of ourselves and how we find a sense of belongingness inside of who we are.
 And that also how we treat each other matters.
-And love and caring, there’s a difference being in love and being loving.
-Feeling love and sharing love and nuances of this state of being.
-Coz a lot of people mistake it for relationship context, but its really an emotion, it’s a state of being, its about connection and context has a lot of to do with that.
-But its different, so really talking to kids about that I think is an important piece of putting samples and highlighting examples that it’s so important for them because it is something really beautiful and amazing to look forward to and aspire to.
-And again we’re sort of coming back to these questions about being preventative versus interventive.
-Its like set them up for love because if you ask any kid and you know, what’s amazing if I ask a classroom of 15 year-olds, what they value in relationships and how they want to characterized their relationships in 10 to 15 years, right, which is when they are in 25 and I ask roomful of adults who are in their 40’s or 50’s what they value in their relationships and how they characterized their positive relationship it is all the same.
+And love and caring, there’s a difference between being in love and being loving, feeling love and sharing love, and nuances of this state of being.
+'Cuz a lot of people mistake it for relationship context, but it's really an emotion, it’s a state of being, it's about connection and context has a lot to do with that.
+But it's different.
+So really talking to kids about that, I think is an important piece of putting examples and highlighting examples that it’s so important for them because it is something really beautiful and amazing to look forward to and aspire to.
+And again, we’re sort of coming back to these questions about being preventative versus interventional.
+It's like, set them up for love because if you ask any kid—and you know, what’s amazing—if I ask a classroom of 15-year-olds, what they value in relationships and how they want to characterize their relationships in 10 to 15 years, right, which is when they are in their 25s, and I ask a roomful of adults who are in their 40’s or 50’s what they value in their relationships and how they characterize their positive relationship, it is all the same.
 The responses are all the same.
 Loyalty, honesty, joy, communication, caring, trust, all these values that we talk about.
-There’s no gap in what kid want and what adults want and have discovered they need.
-And so from the beginning to point kids to that, to highlight in the relationships that they have in terms of what they need.
+There’s no gap in what kids want and what adults want and have discovered they need.
+And so from the beginning, to point kids to that, to highlight in the relationships that they have in terms of what they need.
 But this is all what we all want and need.
 And ultimately is what we are going for.
-And what we are hoping with their neuroplasticity and going back to our geeky brains and their brain development and mind development and they are establishing patterns that may behavior now that will determine who they are and what their relationships will be like then.
-And so you know getting them to buy into that and to understand what they are going for by pointing to the emotional and body experience of that I think is true.
-I have this quote that I left to open my classes about love on, is there’s many how does it go, there are many minds as there are many heads and there are many types of love as there are hearts.
-And you know just helping kids there is no definitive answer in so many ways.
-This is an ongoing and life-long process and when were in class, I’ll say, what have we figure out about love so far.
+And what we are hoping with their neuroplasticity and going back to our geeky brains and their brain development and mind development, and they are establishing patterns of behavior now that will determine who they are and what their relationships will be like then.
+And so, you know, getting them to buy into that and to understand what they are going for by pointing to the emotional and body experience of that, I think is true.
+I have this quote that I love to open my classes about love on, is that there’s many—how does it go—"There are many minds as there are many heads and there are many types of love as there are hearts."
+And you know, just helping kids realize there is no definitive answer in so many ways.
+This is an ongoing and life-long process, and when we're in class, I’ll say, "What have we figure out about love so far?"
 Right?
-Coz we are all on this journey.
+'Cuz we are all on this journey.
 I’ll be in different places in the past.

 Dr. Adam: That’s a very good question.